anko/tap-to-tapson/readme.markdown

 Reads [TAP 13][1].
 Outputs tapson v1.0.0.

-Comments are interpreted as the description of the following tests, until the next comment.
+Comments are interpreted as the description of the following tests, until the next comment appears.
 Markers for "TODO", "skip" and "diag" are added to the description field too.

 ## Examples